kraftcloud/go-sdk/README.md

-## Kraftcloud Go SDK
+# KraftCloud Go SDK

-This SDK is an early version of a Go-based client designed to interface with the kraftcloud API.
+This SDK is an early version of a Go-based client designed to interface with the [KraftCloud](https://kraft.cloud) API.

+> 📖 **Documentation**
+>
-📖 **Documentation**: For a comprehensive list of all API endpoints and detailed usage, refer to the [official Kraftcloud documentation](https://docs.kraft.cloud/).
+> For a comprehensive list of all API endpoints and detailed usage, refer to the [official KraftCloud documentation](https://docs.kraft.cloud/).

 ## Requirements

-- Go 1.20 or higher
+- Go 1.20 or higher.
-- Valid kraftcloud authentication credentials
+- Valid KraftCloud authentication credentials.
+[Sign up for the beta!](https://kraft.cloud)

 ## Quick start